sarah-j-smith/UnrealEngine2D/AdventureGame/README.md

 * Screenshot of state at end of Episode 1.
 * The black area at the bottom will have Lucas Arts style text

-**Update**
+### Update

 I have moved to using a [character sprite sheet](https://danger-goose.itch.io/point-and-click-adventure-game-sprite-template) from _Danger Goose_ on itch.io.
+And a bunch more things are working now.

 ![Screenshot with updated sprite](Docs/images/current.png)